The idea that Iran is digitally isolated from the world is a myth.

 Internet in Iran: there’s a bright side too

 Because of the filtering, building a website like this can be frustrating.
 Things take longer and there are more interruptions.
-Internet connections here are generally unstable and suffer from high latency.
-Upload speeds are particularly difficult.
+Internet connections on mobile are fast but they are unstable and suffer from high latency.
+Upload speeds are difficult.
 Even a small video clip can take a while to upload and sometimes it just can’t be done.

 But I’ve learned to also look at the bright side: the digital woes of Iran force me to remember the analog world.

 “Damn it.
 That’s not fair,” I yell when a problem with the Internet stops me from attending a Zoom meeting.

 Suddenly there’s no meeting at all, as if it’s siesta time in the Spanish countryside.

 But then something weird happens.
 I get up and walk away from the laptop.
 It’s new behavior that feels odd – as if I’m exercising a new muscle – albeit begrudgingly.

 I’ve been going on more strolls in the wonderful Vakilabad Garden near my home.